-- 3.22.
-The safety of a nuclear fuel cycle R&D facility is required to be verified by means of comprehensive safety assessment and systematically assessed throughout the lifetime of the facility, for example by periodic safety reviews (see Requirement 5 of SSR-4 [1]).
-The operating organization should establish a process for periodic safety reviews as part of the management system. - 3.23.
+3.21.
+The safety of a nuclear fuel cycle R&D facility is required to be verified by means of comprehensive safety assessment and to be systematically assessed throughout the lifetime of the facility, for example, by periodic safety reviews (see Requirement 5 of SSR-4 [1]).
+The operating organization should establish a process for periodic safety reviews as part of the management system.

+3.22.
 Requirement 6 of SSR-4 [1] states that "An independent safety committee (or an advisory group) shall be established to advise the management of the operating organization on all safety aspects of the nuclear fuel cycle facility."
-The safety committee of a nuclear fuel cycle R&D facility should have members, or access to persons, who are suitably qualified and experienced in relevant areas including human factors, criticality safety and radiation protection.
+The safety committee of a nuclear fuel cycle R&D facility should have members, or access to persons, who are suitably qualified and experienced in relevant areas, including human factors, criticality safety and radiation protection.
+Such persons should be available during commissioning and operation (including modifications) of the facility.